 Add rule to reject any other traffic to the firewall to ensure users on this interface cannot connect to management services such as the GUI, SSH, and so on.

+- Click Add to add a new r

-- Click Add to add a new rule at the bottom of the list. - Configure the rule as follows:
+- Click to add a new rule at the bottom of the list.

+- Configure the rule as follows:

-Action Reject
+Reject